Not Sure About The Latest Technology?We Can Help!

-You may be required to retain certain data for a certain period of time.
-A good data backup and disaster recovery plan takes into account business retention needs as well as legal requirements for data retention.
+You may be required to retain certain data for a certain period.
+A good data backup and disaster recovery plan take into account business retention needs as well as legal requirements for data retention.

 Multiple recovery options are needed to protect data in case of a disaster because you need instant restoration capability in case any critical machines stop functioning.
 The goal is to have different ways to restore the system/application/data depending on the type of disaster, your specific business needs, service-level agreements (SLAs), and underlying IT infrastructure.

 Contact NTConnections today to speak with an Expert about developing a data backup and disaster recovery strategy for your business.